 If one spouse dies or moves out of the home the remaining spouse can stay as long as it’s their primary residence.
 Even if they were not originally listed on the loan.
 Additionally, with Reverse mortgages, the taxes and insurance need to be paid.

 Today retirees are living much longer and medical costs are only going up.
-Fidelity estimates the average retired couple will spend $275,000 during retirement for medical costs.
+Fidelity estimates the average retired couple will spend $300,000 during retirement for just medical costs.
 You can read the article here.
-Where would this money come?
+Where would this money come from?

 Reverse Mortgages can help guard against inflation and be a safety net against rising healthcare costs.

-Annuva Financial is a comprehensive Retirement Income Planning firm.
-If you believe your financial future is worth a quick conversation with one of our professional advisers, call us at 800-282-1530.
+ANNUVA Financial is a comprehensive Retirement Income Planning firm.
+If you believe your financial future is worth a quick conversation with one of our professional advisers, call us at 800-282-2004.
 There’s no obligation.

 Your email address will not be published.
 Required fields are marked *